silvercircle/myconkysetup/README.md

 remake](https://github.com/rsheasby/Conky-Lililo-2018) of a fairly popular conky setup.
 I changed quite a few things though.

-The PHP script is gone and replaced with an compiled D version.
+The PHP script to fetch the weather is gone and replaced with an compiled D version with more features.
 The executable `darksky-d` (available from the releases page) should run on any modern 64bit Linux as there are no dependencies other than standard libraries.
 If it does not, you will have to build it yourself from source.

 Use `darksky-d --help` to see the options.
 Make sure, you specify at least the API key.
 By default, darksky-d outputs to stdout so redirect to >weather.
 Also by default, it uses metric (si) units, but